panzacoder/fcc-monorepo/readme.md

 - Expo Router 3
 - Storybook 7 for documentation and testing of components

+## 🗂 Folder layout

+- `apps` entry points for each app

+  - `expo`
+  - `app` you'll be creating files inside of `apps/expo/app` to use file system routing on iOS and Android.
+  - `next`

+- `packages` shared packages across apps
+  - `app` you'll be importing most files from `app/`
+    - `design` your app's design system.
+    - `ui` the shared components for web + native.
+These are the building blocks of the app.
+    - `features` (don't use a `screens` folder. organize by feature.)
+    - `provider` (all the providers that wrap the app, and some no-ops for Web.)

+## 🏁 Start the app

+- Prerequisites:

+  - Node v20
+  - yarn v4 (go to yarn's website to learn more about automatic yarn versioning with npm)

+- Install dependencies: `yarn`

+- Next.js local dev: `yarn web`
+  - Runs `yarn next`

+> Make sure `yarn web` is running first, and then run the mobile app in another shell session.

+- Expo local dev:
+  - First, build a dev client onto your device or simulator
+    - `cd apps/expo`
+    - Then, either `expo run:ios`, or `eas build`
+    - NOTE: I have found the above sometimes does not succeed, but the native app will build for me if I install the cocoapods first `npx pod-install`
+  - After building the dev client, from the root of the monorepo...
+    - `yarn native` (This runs `expo start --dev-client`)

+### Testing

+- Running Storybook
+  - Storybook local server: `yarn web:sb`

 ## 👓 How NativeWind works with Solito

 ### Fast on every platform